RAVAGE

 • I don’t recommend RAVAGE for beginners who don’t have 1-2 years of solid training already, probably better to only be in the gym 3-4 days a week at that stage.

-How many sets to do?
+How many sets per exercise?

 • 2-3 sets of something is probably the most common set range I write for custom plans.
 Start on the low side of that, and do the third set when you feel like you are recovering well.
-Can always autoregulate and go back down to 2 sets.
+Can always auto-regulate and go back down to 2 sets.
 If you’ve found you respond better to higher volumes in the past, 3-4 sets or even 3-5 might be viable especially for movements that are easier on the body.

 • Many exercises are done in supersets, which means you alternate between the two exercises.
 You can do these super-setted with minimal rest if you want, or rest between each movement.
 I prefer to rest to ensure set quality.